dfsXZ Department of Sociology, Loyola University Chicago

 Research Areas:

 Professor Williams arrived at Loyola in 2009 from the University of Cincinnati, where he had been professor and department head since 2001.
 From 1989 to 2001 he taught in the Sociology Department at Southern Illinois University, Carbondale.
 His research has focused on the intersection of politics, religion, and social movements in American culture.
-He has studied the involvement of religious groups in urban politics, as well as the role of religion in such varied social movements as the Civil Rights Movement, the anti-abortion group Operation Rescue, the Promise Keepers, and the Father's Rights Movement.
+He has studied the involvement of religious groups in urban politics, as well as the role of religion in both progressive and conservative social movements.

 Professor Williams has two current research projects in progress.
 One is a study of young adults' involvement with religious organizations, and the development of personal, social, and religious identity.
 He has been comparing young adult groups in white and black churches, and the involvement of second generation Muslim and Hindu immigrants in their religious institutions.
-The second is an examination of the language and attitudes towards immigration and immigrants in contemporary American politics.
+The second is an examination of the public attitudes and political language about immigration and immigrants in contemporary American politics.
+Professor Williams teaches both graduate and undergraduate classes in religion and society, religion in American politics, and sociological theory.

 Along with research and teaching, Professor Williams was co-editor of the journal Social Problems from 1996-99 and the editor of the Journal for the Scientific Study of Religion from 2003-08.
-He was President of the Association for the Sociology of Religion in 2010 and is currently President of the Society for the Scientific Study of Religion.
+He was President of the Association for the Sociology of Religion in 2010 and was President of the Society for the Scientific Study of Religion in 2012.

 Recent and select publications: